iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 [billing and payment](/doc/studio/user-guide/billing-and-payment).

 To make the payment and upgrade the plan, click on `Confirm`.
-You will be redirected to our payment processor, Stripe, for making the payment.
+You will be redirected to our payment processor, [Stripe](https://stripe.com/), for making the payment.
 Once your payment is successful, you will be redirected back to the team settings page in Studio.
-Here, you will see that your team is not in the Team plan.
+Here, you will see that your team is now in the Team plan.

 <admon>